thevirtuoso1973/COMP0016-Team26-Project-Site/content/testing/_index.md

 * Vishnu (24 yrs, Software Engineer)

-Feedback from testers:
+Feedback from testers included:

-During the development process, Naima informed us of any bugs with the step count and with her graph.
-She also gave feedback on the various colour changes for example with the wellbeing score circle on the home page and the change of navigation bar design.
+* During the development process, Naima informed us of small bugs associated with the step count and the graph.
+She also provided feedback on the various colour changes, for example with the wellbeing score circle on the home page and the change of navigation bar design.

-Vishnu gave feedback about the minute drop down button of the notification time selector being confusing as previously, the single digit numbers were not formatted with preceding 0’s (the minute options included 1, 2, 3, 4, 5 etc. rather than 01, 02, 03, 04, 05 etc.).
-He expressed that it was not clear where users can scroll down and so we added a scroll bar to these pages.
-He also asked that we add the options to change data permissions in the Settings page, which we added after this feedback.
+* Vishnu responded about the minute and second drop down buttons (in the notification time selector), saying that it was confusing.
+This was because the single digit numbers were not formatted with preceding 0’s (the minute options included 1, 2, 3 etc. rather than 01, 02, 03 etc.).
+He also expressed that it was not clear where users can scroll down and suggested adding a scroll bar to make this more obvious.
+Additionally, he asked that we add the option to change the sharing data permissions after the introduction screen, so we added this to the Settings page.

-We sent several apks of NudgeM to our project partner Joseph Connor so he was providing constant feedback.
+We sent several apks of NudgeMe to our project partner Joseph Connor and he provided constant feedback.
 This feedback was often in the form of small changes to the language we used in the application, particularly the introduction screen and the network page.
 In order to make this process simpler, we made figmas of these pages, which you can find here: [Introduction Screen Figma](https://www.figma.com/file/3pno0Tvp9M4BQ9K1p2zytV/NudgeMe-Intro-Screen), [Network Page Figma](https://www.figma.com/file/nZUDNKJuf0hcUDXRUVGJOD/Adding-friends).
 We used these to finalise the language before transferring the changes to the actual application in order to get on the same page and save time.

 ## Beta testing

-Once we finished NudgeMe, we downloaded the end product onto the phones of Vishnu, Anchal and Manni and asked them to provide any feedback.
+Once we finished NudgeMe, we downloaded the end product onto the phones of Vishnu, Anchal and Manni and asked them to provide feedback.
 This might be useful for future developments of NudgeMe.

 Testers: